Enhancing Lexicon-Based Text Embeddings with Large Language Models: Related Work

 Research on leveraging LLMs for lexicon-based embeddings remains limited.
-PromptReps~\citep{promptreps} and Mistral-SPLADE~\cite{mistralsplade} use prompt engineering to generate lexicon-based embeddings from LLMs.
-However, these methods often perform worse than their dense counterparts, introduce additional computational overhead, and are limited to exploring only retrieval tasks.
+PromptReps~\citep{promptreps} uses prompt engineering to generate lexicon-based embeddings from LLMs, but performs substantially worse than dense counterparts and approaches that involve fine-tuning like Mistral-SPLADE~\cite{mistralsplade}.
+Furthermore, these efforts are limited to retrieval tasks.
+We explore how general-purpose lexicon-based embeddings can be produced.